dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-selfcontained.md

 ## Assembly trimming

 The self-contained Dockerfiles make use of the .NET Core trimming tool that can reduce the size of applications by analyzing IL and trimming unused assemblies.
-For a helloworld application, the linker reduces the size from ~68MB to ~28MB.
+For a "Hello World" application, the linker reduces the size from ~68MB to ~28MB.
 The size wins may be more favorable or more moderate for larger applications.
 To learn more about assembly trimming see the [.NET Core 3.0 Preview 6 blog](https://devblogs.microsoft.com/dotnet/announcing-net-core-3-0-preview-6/).

 ## Building the Sample for Windows Nano Server with Docker